-"prescribed medical research guidelines" (see IPPs 10(e) and 11(f) in c1.13) are references to guidelines issued under this clause.
-C1.14(1) authorises the National Health and Medical Research Council (NHMRC) to issue guidelines, by notice in the Gazette, for the protection of privacy in the conduct of medical research.
-The definition of "medical research" in c1.6(1) makes it clear that epidemiological research is included.
-C1.13(2) requires the NHMRC to consult with DPA on the privacy aspects of any guidelines before issuing them.
+52. The clause provides that references in the IPPs to "prescribed medical research guidelines" (see IPPs 10(e) and 11(f) in cl.13) are references to guidelines issued under this clause.
+Cl.14(1) authorises the National Health and Medical Research Council (NHMRC) to issue guidelines, by notice in the Gazette, for the protection of privacy in the conduct of medical research.
+The definition of "medical research" in cl.6(1) makes it clear that epidemiological research is included.
+Cl.14(2) requires the NHMRC to consult with DPA on the privacy aspects of any guidelines before issuing them.